-- Thru-hull inlet and the brine discharge valves are open. - All of your hose connections are tight. - The washer with the green tag under the pressure relief valve has been removed. - The pressure relief valve is open 1/2 turn. - The toggle switch on the MPC control box is set to the Auto position. - There are at least several gallons of water in your fresh water tank for priming and the ship's pressure water system is on.
+- Thru-hull inlet and the brine discharge valves are open. - All of your hose connections are tight. - The pressure relief valve is open 1/2 turn (or tag and washer are still in place). - The toggle switch on the MPC control box is set to the Auto position. - There are at least several gallons of water in your fresh water tank for priming and the ship's pressure water system is on.